tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

   deriving (Show)
 ```

-Note that `Leaf` is a bit redundant as we could also encode nodes with no children as `Node Empty value Empty` -- but that's kind of ugly and makes showing our trees more verbose.
+Note that `Leaf` is a bit redundant as we could also encode nodes with no children as `Node Empty value Empty` -- but that’s kind of ugly and makes showing our trees more verbose.
 Also, having both `Leaf` and `Empty` provides a nice parallel to `Maybe`.

-Here's an example tree defined:
+Here’s an example tree defined:

 ```haskell
 tree = Node (Node (Leaf 1) 2 (Leaf 3)) 4 (Node (Leaf 5) 6 (Leaf 7))
 ```
-And here's a visualisation of the tree:
+And here’s a visualisation of the tree:
 ```
 Node 4
  ├──Node 2